S.T.A.L.K.E.R.: Related games

 In 2010 the first game of the Metro game series was released.
-Metro is another series of Ukrainian first-person shooter games based on the Metro 2033 literature series, which was created by some ex-members of the S.T.A.L.K.E.R. development team who left to form 4A Games in 2006 before the release of Shadow of Chernobyl.
+Metro is another franchise of Ukrainian first-person shooter games based on the Metro 2033 literature series, which was created by some ex-members of the S.T.A.L.K.E.R. development team who left to form 4A Games in 2006 before the release of Shadow of Chernobyl.

 The former S.T.A.L.K.E.R.
 2 team opened a new studio, Vostok Games, in 2012.
 In 2015, they released a free-to-play massively multiplayer online first-person shooter game titled Survarium in the spirit of the franchise, using ideas they created for the cancelled sequel.
-Their new project is a battle royale game set in Chernobyl, titled Fear the Wolves.
+Their next project was a battle royale game set in Chernobyl, titled Fear the Wolves.

 In 2014, West-Games, which claimed to be composed of former S.T.A.L.K.E.R. core developers (according to both GSC Game World and Vostok Games, falsely) launched a Kickstarter campaign for a spiritual successor to S.T.A.L.K.E.R. first called Areal and then STALKER Apocalypse.
 While it managed to reach its goal of $50,000, multiple concerns were raised throughout the campaign about the project being a possible scam, and Kickstarter eventually suspended the campaign two days before its deadline, for undisclosed reasons.

-In 2019, Alexey Sityanov, former game designer and story writer of Shadow of Chernobyl, Survarium and Sketch Tales, teamed up with The Farm 51 to work on their Kickstarter project, Chernobylite.
+In 2019, Alexey Sityanov, former game designer and story writer of Shadow of Chernobyl, Survarium and Sketch Tales, worked with The Farm 51 to work on their Kickstarter project, Chernobylite.
 The game features similar gameplay and themes to S.T.A.L.K.E.R, and the environment is based on the real Chernobyl exclusion zone, done by utilizing photogrammetry measurements.
 A stalker is introduced in the game as an antagonist, known as Black Stalker.
 Chernobylite released the first early access version of the game on 16 October 2019, on Steam.

+Stalcraft, a multiplayer online game set in the Chernobyl Exclusion Zone which is developed by the EXBO team, is inspired by the S.T.A.L.K.E.R. series.